Table of Contents

 - These candles have steep bed slope and hence linings are necessary to prevent erosion.

 Inundation canals are those which are linked to the large rivers.
 This type of canal system is constructed along the side of the perennial river.

 This canals directly are taken out from the rivers without constructing any barrages or Dam.
 This type of canals receives water when the river is high enough and especially in flood.

 What Is Perennial Canal?

-This canal flow throughout the year.
-That’s why it is known as perennial canals.
-The perennial canal is linked to the dams and provides water for the irrigation of a larger area of land.
+This canal flow throughout the year that’s why it is known as perennial canals.
+Perennial canal is linked to the dams and to provide water for the irrigation of larger area of land.

 What Is Canal Irrigation?